ambiennt/vt-releases/DOCUMENTATION_LITE.md

 	- `server_whitelist`
 		- Type: `array` of `string`
 		- Allowed values: *any server address*
-		- Specifies the server addresses on which client-side container opening is enabled when `use_server_whitelist` is enabled.
+		- Specifies the server addresses on which client-side container opening is enabled when `client_side_container_opening.use_server_whitelist` is enabled.
 	- `use_server_whitelist`
 		- Type: `bool`
 		- Allowed values: {`true`, `false`}
-		- Restricts client-side container opening to the server addresses specified by `server_whitelist`.
+		- Restricts client-side container opening to the server addresses specified by `client_side_container_opening.server_whitelist`.
 When disabled, client-side container opening may be used on any server.
 	- `containers`
 		- Type: `object`
 		- Configures client-side opening for individual container types.